kng30000/wallet-balances/README.md

 # wallet-balances
-Checks all wallet Metamask wallet balances and outputs them to a spreadsheet
+Checks all Metamask wallet balances and outputs them to a spreadsheet